huey

 recovering the rotary time lapse camera

-Soon after recovering the rotary time lapse camera in one of the Ron Brown’s small boats, Nicole Morris, NOAA Sea Grant Fellow, and Ian MacDonald, Texas A&M – Corpus Christi, begin to disassemble the instrument.
+Soon after recovering the rotary time-lapse camera in one of the Ron Brown’s small boats, Nicole Morris, NOAA Sea Grant Fellow, and Ian MacDonald, Texas A&M – Corpus Christi, begin to disassemble the instrument.
 Click image for larger view and image credit.

-Better yet, the camera was in great shape and had taken over 1300 pictures on the bottom.
+Better yet, the camera was in great shape and had taken over 1,300 pictures on the bottom.
 There do seem to be a few areas where I can make improvements.
-A lens cover I glued in place to cut back on glare had peeled off—partly obscuring the corners of the images.
-A high spot on a connector had rubbed against the inside of the glass—causing the rotation to stick in a few places.
-The great news is that the camera recorded several resident fish that seemed to reappear *after* the ROV had left the site.
-The images also show numerous small fauna that came and went over the period of time that the camera was on bottom.
-It will take my students and me several months to sort out all the information.
-For now, I am happy with a proof of concept and a chance to “immerse” myself in the seep environment.
-Hopefully I’ll have a few more images to share once we get to Alaminos Canyon in a few days.
+A lens cover I glued in place to cut back on glare had peeled off — partly obscuring the corners of the images.
+A high spot on a connector had rubbed against the inside of the glass — causing the rotation to stick in a few places.
+The great news is that the camera recorded several resident fish that seemed to reappear after the ROV had left the site.
+The images also show numerous small fauna that came and went while the camera was on bottom.

 (top)